shakes76/PatternAnalysis-2023/README.md

 ADNI_Brain_Visual_Transformer_47306725
-# Visual Transformer for the Classification of Alzheimer's Disease
+# Visual Transformer for the Classification of Alzheimer's Disease of the ADNI brain data

 Ritika Rana (Student Noumber : 47306725)